FNNDSC/pl-freesurfer_pp/README.rst

 ********

 A "dummy" app that contains some prior FreeSurfer output and simply copies this to the output directory.
-Can selectively copy only the final text data outputs, or all internal generated images and surface meshes.
+Note that in this app, the "output" comprises only text files and does not contain binary image data.

 Run
 ***